nasone32/llama.cpp-RDNA3-7900xtx-opt/README.md

 This is the llama.cpp build I use for Qwen on AMD RDNA3.

-It is not a clean upstream build and it is not meant to be one.
-It pulls together AMD patches originally written for RDNA3.5 but compatible with RDNA3, experimental llama.cpp work that has not landed upstream yet, the RDNA Boost patch series, and a few changes made specifically for this setup.
+It is a concoction of PRs, some AMD patches originally written for RDNA3.5 but compatible with RDNA3, experimental llama.cpp work that has not landed upstream yet, the RDNA Boost patch series, and a few changes made specifically for this setup.

 So far it has been tested on Linux with ROCm using: